-• Visual Acuity without Glasses after Surgery:
+Visual Acuity Without Glasses after Surgery:

-Visual acuity measures the sharpness of vision using a letter chart.
+- Visual acuity measures the sharpness of vision using a letter chart.
 In the United States, a visual acuity of 20/40 or better measured on an eye chart is required in most states to drive a car without glasses or contact lenses.
-Three years after insertion of the Visian ICL, 94.7% of eyes in the Visian ICL study saw 20/40 or better without glasses or contact lenses.

-Table 1 shows the percent of patients in the study that had 20/20 or better and 20/40 or better vision without glasses, measured using an eye chart.
-The table shows vision at time points after surgery, either for all patients (All Study Patients row) or based on their degree of nearsightedness before Visian ICL surgery.
+One year after insertion of the Visian ICL, 100% of eyes in the Visian Toric ICL study saw 20/40 or better without glasses or contact lenses. - Table 1 shows the percent of patients in the study that had 20/20 or better and 20/40 or better vision without glasses, measured using an eye chart.
+The table shows vision at time points after surgery, either for all patients (All Study Patients row) or based on their degree of nearsightedness before Visian Toric ICL surgery.

-Table 1: Visual Acuity\ Without Glasses, After Surgery by Range of Nearsightedness (Myopia) Before Surgery
+Table 1: Visual Acuity Without Glasses, After Surgery by Range of Nearsightedness (Myopia) Before Surgery